 The collection consists of an article published by Viking shipbuilder Bob Asp entitled A Dream is a Dream: The Vikings Return!

 Centennial booklet for the descendants of Norwegian immigrants Kari and Ellen Baalson who came to America from Flaa, Hallingdal in 1861.

 Short autobiographical sketch of the life of Norwegian immigrant Ole Bakken, born in Trondheim in 1924.

 The diary of K. Berge, written around 1874 – 1884, with four other contributing writers, including Edv.
 Larsen and John Lie.

 Family history of the Berggren family, beginning with Johan Olofsson, born circa 1620.
-He was married to Karin (last name unknown), born in 1631, died in 1706.
-They had four children.
-Olofsson was a miner on the Saxan farm and was a juror and county judge until 1679.
-He was a member of parliament for several terms.
 The history is written in Swedish, first published in 1908.

 Guide to the Rev. Peter Berglov Collection